 4. Now it’s time to place the shark in the water, but before you do ASK kids: What do you think is going to happen?
 Is your shark going to sink or float?

-Slowly fill the balloon with 1/3 cup of vegetable oil and tie it up (I just twisted the neck of the balloon around itself.
-(A word of warning: if you spill the oil, it makes it very difficult to tie the balloon because it gets very slippery).
+Slowly fill the balloon with 1/3 cup of vegetable oil and tie it up (A word of warning: if you spill the oil, it makes it very difficult to tie the balloon because it gets very slippery).

 - Insert the balloon inside the paper roll.
 It might take some good squeezing action to sneak it in.
 Try to center it inside the roll.

 - Place your noticeably heavier shark in the water the second time.
 But wait!
 Ask the kids: Is it going to sink or float?
 Why do you think that?
 Ok, ok, don’t torture them any longer!
 Just put the shark in the water already!

-My kids like to swim with the sharks.
+My kids like to swim with “sharks.”
 Maybe yours will be up to the challenge too.